gpaschke/transc/README.md

 # #transc (CLI)
 Translation CLI using **deepL** to simply convert your source i18n json language file into different target languages.

-Just execute `transc` and generate your translations. e.g.:
+Just execute `transc` to generate your translations:
 ```
 package.json
 ..